EI-CoreBioinformatics/mikado/docs/Algorithms.rst

 Padding transcripts
 ~~~~~~~~~~~~~~~~~~~

-.. note:: The behaviour of this operation changed dramatically during the development of version 1.5.
+.. note:: The behaviour of this operation changed dramatically during the development of version 2.0.

-Mikado can optionally "pad" transcripts so to uniform, as much as possible, their start and stops.
-The procedure is as follows:

-1. Transcripts can be padded on one end if there is a **template** transcript for which the extension:
-  - would have a *genomic* distance to the current end equal to *at most* a number of base-pairs specified under "ts_distance"
-  - would not require to cross a number of splice junctions in the template over the number specified under "ts_max_splices"
+Mikado has the ability of padding transcripts in a locus, so to uniform their starts and stops, and to infer the presence
+of missing exons from neighbouring data.
+The procedure is similar to the one employed by PASA and functions as follows:

+1. A transcript can function as **template** for a candidate if:
+  - the candidate's terminal exon falls within an **exon** of the template
+  - the extension would enlarge the candidate by at most *"ts_distance"* basepairs (not including introns), default **1000** bps
+  - the extension would add at most *"ts_max_splices"* splice sites to the candidate, default **2**.
+2. A graph of possible extensions is built for both the 5' end and the 3' end of the locus.
+   Transcripts are then divided in extension groups, starting with the outmost (ie the potential **template** for the group).
+Links that would cause chains
+   (e.g. A can act as template for B and B can act as template for C, but A *cannot* act as template for C) are broken.
 2. Create a copy of the transcripts in the locus, for backtracking.
-3. After selecting the templates and the attached transcripts, expand the transcript.
+3. Start expanding each transcript:
   a.
 Create a copy of the transcript for backtracking
   b.
 Calculate whether the 5' terminal exon should be enlarged:
     - if the transcript exon terminally overlaps a template exon, enlarge it until the end of the template